BB2ME #2 – Make sure you are brave in the wilderness

 2019

 I lay on my bedroom floor, tossing a baseball into the air.
-I was contemplating the current circumstance of my life, and the future.
-It was March, a year ago.
+I was contemplating my current circumstances and the future.
+It was March a year ago.
 The first few months of 2018 were rough.
 I was working long hours, my old girlfriend and I had broken up, and my dad was in poor health.
-I was in the wilderness and I knew it.
+I was in the wilderness, and I knew it.
 The wilderness is rough.

 What in the world is the wilderness?

-To me, the wilderness symbolically represents any extended time period when I am alone to sort out my life.
+The wilderness symbolically represents any extended period when I am alone to sort out my life.
 It is usually more than a few hours or even a few days.
 The wilderness can last for days, months, years, and even decades.
-In the Old Testament, the Israelite’s wandered around the desert for forty years.
-That is a really long time to be in the wilderness.
+The Israelites wandered around the desert for forty years in the Old Testament.
+That is a long time to be in the wilderness.

 Why I wrote this billboard